needle-mirror/com.unity.purchasing.udp/Documentation~/games-with-iap.md

 builder.AddProduct(product.id, product.type, new IDs{})
 ```

+To display the product price, formatted with currency, use `productInfo.Value.Price`.

 If you want to retrieve all the IAP products defined on the UDP Console, you don’t need to invoke any IAP product retrieval method at all.
 Your game will then fetch the entire IAP Catalog from the UDP Console.

 In summary, you can choose to: